Fack ju Göhte 3

 Fack ju Göhte 3 (intentional misspelling of "Fuck you, Goethe") is a 2017 German comedy directed by Bora Dağtekin and starring Elyas M'Barek and Jella Haase, while upcoming actors Max von der Groeben and Gizem Emre appear as supporting roles.
 The film, produced by Constantin Film, is the sequel to the 2015 film Fack ju Göhte 2.
 It premiered on 22 October 2017 in Munich and was released nationwide four days later.
-The third part is the final installament of the series.
+The third part is the final installment of the series.